Food for Thought Blog

 Safe Haven Youth Services provides three paths to services:

-- Crisis Services: offers immediate admission to our shelter on our 24 hour/7 day a week basis to youth – ages 12- up to their 18th birthday – experiencing a crisis and need a safe place to stay.
+- Crisis Services: offers immediate admission to their shelter on a 24 hour/7 day a week basis to youth – ages 12- up to their 18th birthday – experiencing a crisis and needing a safe place to stay.

 - Respite Support: offers parents/caregivers and youth a break by providing short-term temporary care of youth who are experiencing difficulties in their home environments.